Encarnación de Díaz: The town

 The Señor de la Misericordia Cemetery is the oldest in the Los Altos region.
 Its construction was begun in 1826 as a patio surrounded by four corridors lined with crypts.
 In the centre, there is a large chapel made of white sandstone.
 The facade of this chapel has three arches and is decorated with vegetative motifs and some animal figures.
 The interior contains a mural of a crucified Christ with Byzantine influence, called the Señor de la Misericordia (Lord of Mercy).
 It was painted by Pablo Contreras in 1833.
 Many of the graves are not underground but rather are above-ground crypts.
 The old section is almost entirely of crypts.
 This form of interment and the dry climate of the area has produced a number of naturally occurring mummies, similar to those found in Guanajuato.

 The government of the municipality has been promoting the cemetery as a tourist attraction in conjunction with the Las Ánimas de la Encarnación museum.
 The state Secretary of Tourism invested three million pesos to open the mummy museum, the second of its type in Mexico, opening in 2003.
-The museum is dedicated not only to the mummies but also to the history of the cemetery as well as the region's funeral rites in general from the pre Hispanic period to the present.
+The museum is not only dedicated to the mummies, but also to the history of the cemetery and the region's funeral rites in general from the pre Hispanic period to the present.